 and then set up their shape correctly before continuing.

 Some common scenarios which occur: Over-rotation – a player gets trapped against the sideline, and they cannot find the solution.
 Caused by too many players pushing downfield, distorting the shape.
 Solution: communicate – rotate the shape.

 When you pass forward and to the line from a back position, you are already in a good position so don’t need to ‘clear’ downfield unless you know connected players wish to replace you.
 Many players have a habit of doing this, which can leave the ‘back’ positions vacant when the disc is on the sideline.

+In the diagram on the left, positions 1 / 2 / 3 are important for sustaining possession and initiating flow, however most players will gravitate to area 4 out of habit, or out of an over-desire to score.
 One way of fixing this flow-breaking problem is to use a whistle to stop the game when the disc is on the sideline, and check with the players how many of the back / far wing positions are occupied or vacant, and how long it takes them to move to occupy them.
 When they are occupied it should be clear how many more options are available to both the thrower and the cutters.

 2v2: Take the open pass.
 Players should take the open lateral pass whenever the defenders allow it, which will mean they will often be level with each other, rather than one thrower back and one cutter downfield.
 When а defender takes the lateral pass away, there is plenty of space for a lead pass downfield.
 As opposed to a cutter trying to get free of their mark downfield for a pass, the type of movement you want to encourage looks more like this:

 Brighton City (White) penetrating, vs Brighton Legends (Black) at Regionals 2015.